 The Manufacturing Services Sector is engaged in the transformation of materials or substances into new products through a manufacturing process or production line.
 Examples include assembly plants such as those for the automotive industry or electronic components industry, iron and steel mills, and textile mills.

-Employer One is a workforce development survey of businesses in Prescott-Russell.
-Results were from 40 employers in the Manufacturing Services Sector in PR as of May 20, 2015.
+Employer One is a workforce development survey of businesses in Stormont, Dundas and Glengarry.
+Results were from 53 employers in the Manufacturing Services Sector in SDG as of May 20, 2015.

-Employers rely on word of mouth, on-site job posters, and unsolicited resumés to recruit new employees.
+Employers rely on word of mouth, unsolicited resumes, their company’s website, and recruitment agencies to recruit new employees.

-They indicate little difficulty in finding suitable job candidates.
+They indicate some challenges in finding suitable job candidates.

-Manufacturing Services employers value dedication and motivation, ability to work independently, and customer service most highly.
+Manufacturing Services employers value dedication and motivation, ability to work independently, teamwork / interpersonal skills, and willingness to learn most highly.

 Technical Skills are very important for these employers.